Posted on: janvier 2, 2019

 This article about our new audio tour app was taken and translated from Amsterdam’s local neighbourhood paper “d’Oude Binnenstad“.
 A paper made by locals.

-Elard Tissot van Patot is the founder of Amsterdam Red Light District Tour.
-He studied economics, worked at Tours & Tickets and Groupon.
+The founder of Amsterdam Red Light District Tour studied economics and worked at Tours & Tickets and Groupon.
 In the meantime he developed an informative comparison website AmsterdamRedLightDistrictTour.com back in 2011.
 Back then, the site pulled in 3000 unique visitors each month.
 When he was looking for a new challenge his girlfriend advised him to do more with that website and gave him the idea to specialize in personalized tours.

 “It feels like your walking through the neighborhood with a friend”